By Lucy Gornall

 3. Eat more protein

 Protein triggers the hormone leptin, which signals we’re full.
 However, there’s significant research revealing leptin levels decrease as women age, which is one of the reasons they feel more hungry during peri-menopause and menopause.
 Ensuring protein makes up about 40-45% of your daily diet will help keep hunger at bay.
+To help, we've picked the best protein powders for women and also the best protein powders for weight loss.

 4. Take up resistance training